czyzby/gdx-lml/README.md

 - **DisposableLazy**: extends Lazy; wraps around a disposable object and implements Disposable interface for additional utility.
 - **ConcurrentLazy**: extends Lazy; safe to use by multiple threads.
 - **DisposableConcurrentLazy**: extends DisposableLazy; safe to use by multiple threads.
-- **ReflectionObjectProvider**: an implementation of ObjectProvider that constructs a new instance of object of the passed type with reflection.
-Works on GWT, but you do have to include used classes for reflection.

 #####Providers
 Utility classes for lazy objects.
 Create - or give access to, depending on implementation - an instance of a object on each call.
 - **ObjectProvider**: functional interface with one, no-parameter method - provide.
 Implementation of this interface is often required by lazy objects and allows to initiate an object as soon as its needed, rather than at once.
 - **ReflectionObjectProvider**: an implementation of ObjectProvider that uses reflection to construct objects with public, no-argument constructors.
 Note that the objects have to be reflected and this implementation might not be the best choice if the provider is used very often (for example, when it comes to lazy collections).
+Works on GWT, but you do have to include used classes for reflection.
-- **ArrayObjectProvider**: an implementation of ObjectProvider that does not use reflection.
-Allows to create regular and typed Array objects.
+- **ArrayObjectProvider**, **MapObjectProvider**, **SetObjectProvider**: stateless implementations of ObjectProvider interface that do not use reflection.
+They allow to create LibGDX collections.

 ###Collections
 LibGDX collections utilities.
 To avoid collisions with Guava and Java API, these classes start with Gdx.